Military-Industrial Complex Speech Transcript

 Eisenhower's 1961 Presidential Farewell Address that gave rise to the concept of the Military-Industrial Complex.

 Eisenhower's farewell address to the American people was presented on the evening of January 17, 1961.
-The mention of the "Military-Industrial Complex" is in paragraph IV.
+The mention of the 'Military-Industrial Complex' is in Section IV.

 First I shall like to express my gratitude to the radio and television networks for the opportunities they have given me over the years to bring reports and messages to our nation.
 My special thanks go to them for the opportunity of addressing you this evening.

 Three days from now, after half a century in the service of our country, I shall lay down the responsibilities of office as, in traditional and solemn ceremony, the authority of the Presidency is vested in my successor.

 This evening I come to you with a message of leave-taking and farewell, and to share a few final thoughts with you, my countrymen.

 Like every other citizen - (repeated) - , I wish the new President, and all who will labor with him, Godspeed.
 I pray that the coming years will be blessed with peace and prosperity for all.